-- Provide opportunities for study and creativity within a global context that will stimulate and challenge students developing the skills necessary for independent and lifelong learning - · Provide a body of knowledge, methods and techniques that characterize computer science - Enable students to apply and use a body of knowledge, methods and techniques that characterize computer science - · Demonstrate initiative in applying thinking skills critically to identify and resolve complex problems - Engender an awareness of the need for, and the value of, effective collaboration and communication in resolving complex problems - Develop logical and critical thinking as well as experimental, investigative and problem- solving skills - Develop and apply the students' information and communication technology skills in the study of computer science to communicate information confidently and effectively - Raise awareness of the moral, ethical, social, economic and environmental implications of using science and technology - Develop an appreciation of the possibilities and limitations associated with continued developments in IT systems and computer science - Encourage an understanding of the relationships between scientific disciplines and the overarching nature of the scientific method.
+- Provide opportunities for study and creativity within a global context that will stimulate and challenge students developing the skills necessary for independent and lifelong learning - Provide a body of knowledge, methods and techniques that characterize computer science - Enable students to apply and use a body of knowledge, methods and techniques that characterize computer science - · Demonstrate initiative in applying thinking skills critically to identify and resolve complex problems - Engender an awareness of the need for, and the value of, effective collaboration and communication in resolving complex problems - · Develop logical and critical thinking as well as experimental, investigative and problem- solving skills - Develop and apply the students' information and communication technology skills in the study of computer science to communicate information confidently and effectively - Raise awareness of the moral, ethical, social, economic and environmental implications of using science and technology - Develop an appreciation of the possibilities and limitations associated with continued developments in IT systems and computer science - Encourage an understanding of the relationships between scientific disciplines and the overarching nature of the scientific method.

 The study of computer science at HL demands a higher level of problem-solving skills and the ability to understand and manipulate abstract concepts.
+Although no previous knowledge of computer science is required, some exposure to programming is desirable.

 ASSESSMENT

 TYPE FORMAT HTING L/SL

 EXTERNAL 80 70

-Paper 1 Several short answer and extended response questions combining core and AHL materials 40 35
+Paper 1 Several short answer and extended response questions combining core and AHL materials 40 40

-Paper 2 Several short answer and extended response questions with a technological context 35
+Paper 2 Several short answer and extended response questions with a technological context 40 30

 INTERNAL 20 30

 Individual computational solution development project Computational solution: Product and essay - -